sudopluto/video-ideas/README.md

 - money money
     - did i beat my robo advisor?
+    - what's in your wallet?
+        - what credit cards do i have
+        - what bank accounts do i have

 - travel
-    - bvi
-        - scuba footage -> montage
-    - london & europe
-        - tips and tricks

 - millitary
     - fitness challenge